Martha Ramirez-Oropeza

-Martha Ramirez-Oropeza (born 1952) is a muralist, painter, theater performer, and researcher known for her work on the pre-Hispanic Nahuatl culture.
+Martha Ramirez–Oropeza (born 1952) is a Mexican muralist, painter, theater performer, and researcher known for her work on the pre-Hispanic Nahuatl culture.

 Early life and education

 Martha Ramirez-Oropeza was born in Delicias, Chihuahua, Mexico and her parents were migrant farmworkers.
 Due to this, she continuously traveled from Delicias to Colusa, California.
 She worked with her family in the fields picking prunes at a young age.
 Her family eventually settled down in Pacoima which is a neighborhood in Los Angeles.
 She experienced discrimination by a teacher that washed her mouth with soap after speaking Spanish when she was in second grade.
 These experiences then lead her to partake in the Chicano Movement, a hunger strike for the United Farmworkers Union, creating anti-war posters, and planning and paintings murals.

 Ramirez-Oropeza pursued an education at California State University, Northridge.
-She received her Bachelor of Art from Antioch University in 2008.
+She received her Bachelor of Art degree from Antioch University in 2008.